THE STANDARD

 Intent-Led Programming.

 Every session is a deliberate input—an act of system refinement.
+We engineer the workout to guide the autonomic nervous system.

-PHASE 1: SYMPATHETIC IGNITION (The Warm-Up)
+PHASE 1: Sympathetic Ignition (The Warm-Up)

 Goal: Upregulation.